 300.23 Kresge Library

-Harrison, T., Dumas, C., DePaula, N., et al. (accepted).
-E-Petitioning and Online Media: The Case of #BringBackOurGirls.
+Harrison, T., Dumas, C., DePaula, N., et al. (2021).
+Exploring e-Petitioning and Media: The Case of #BringBackOurGirls.
 Government Information Quarterly.

 DePaula, N. and Dincelli, E. (2018).
 Information strategies and affective reactions: How citizens interact with government social media content.
 First Monday, 23(4).

 Luciano, J., Sayogo, D., Ran, W., DePaula, N., Jarman, H., et al. (2018).
 Building a certification and inspection data infrastructure to promote transparent markets.
 International Journal of Electronic Government Research, 13(4), 53-75.

 DePaula, N., Dincelli, E. and Harrison, T. (2018).
 Toward a typology of government social media communication: Democratic goals, symbolic acts and self-presentation.
 Government Information Quarterly, 35(1), 98-108.

 Hagen, L., Keller, T., Neely, S., DePaula, N., Cooperman, C. (2017).
 Crisis communications in the age of social media: A network analysis of zika-related tweets.
 Social Science Computer Review, 36(5), 523-541.

 - INF 6000 - Introduction to Information Management